 Policy 18.3A.1.
 Types of Mixed-use Development.
 Mixed-use development encompasses both mixed-use projects and mixed-use patterns.
-A mixed-use project contains a complementary mix of residential, commercial, institutional and/or limited impact industrial uses that are planned and approved as a single, unified project.
-Mixed-use patterns are a dynamic mix of residential, commercial, institutional, and/or limited impact industrial uses that develop in close proximity to each other incrementally over time.
+A mixed-use project contains a complementary mix of residential, commercial, institutional and/or limited impact industrial uses in close proximity that are planned and approved as a single, unified project.
+A mixed-use pattern is a dynamic mix of residential, commercial, institutional, and/or limited impact industrial uses located within walking distance that develops incrementally over time.
 A mixed-use pattern may or may not involve more than one type of land use on any individual lot.